• Ntc

 2G users in Nepal Ntc ncell

-A recent NTA report showed that there are over 3.15 million 2G users in Nepal.
-This uncharacteristically high number of subscribers on the legacy network contrasts with the government and Nepal’s telcos’ effort to latch more users to the advanced 4G network.
+The latest Nepal Telecommunications Authority (NTA) report shows that there are over 2.74 million 2G users in Nepal.
+This uncharacteristically high number of subscribers on the legacy network contrasts with the government and Nepal’s telcos’ efforts to attract more users to the advanced 4G network.
 And this situation begs an obvious question- Why does the older-generation network continue to be so prominent despite the wide availability of 4G networks?

 Also: 2G or 3G?
 Which Mobile Network Will Shut Down in Nepal?